marcol-create/ANSYS_Chassis_Automation/README.md

-# ANSYS GUI Semi-Automation Scripts
+# ANSYS GUI Automation Scripts

-Python scripts that semi-automates the setup of composite and bumper analyses for the **Stanford Solar Car – Sunstruck chassis** within **ANSYS Workbench**.
+Python scripts that automate the setup of composite and bumper analyses for the **Stanford Solar Car – Sunstruck chassis** within **ANSYS Workbench**.

 ---